 The 2019 novel coronavirus, SARS- CoV2, causes the COVID-19 disease.
 This virus is a member of a large family of viruses, which can cause a variety of illnesses, including the common cold, in animals and humans.
 The COVID-19 virus has spread worldwide, causing illness to hundreds of thousands of people, with a death rate that is substantially higher than the seasonal flu.
 The virus is transmitted mainly by exposure to droplets containing the virus from coughing and sneezing, or through close physical contact.

-The best sources for up-to-date information on COVID-19 are the Centers for Disease Control and Preventions (CDC)’s website and the Indiana State Department of Health’s coronavirus information page.
+The best sources for up-to-date information on COVID-19 are the Centers for Disease Control and Preventions (CDC)’s website, as well as the Indiana State Department of Health’s coronavirus information page.

-What steps is the dental school taking to mitigate the risk of COVID-19 transmission?
+What steps are the dental school taking to mitigate the risk of COVID-19 transmission?

-Guidelines from the Centers for Disease Control (CDC) are driving IUSD’s infection control practices.
+IUSD is following the most current CDC guidelines for dental settings during the COVID-19 pandemic.
 Additionally, we are monitoring and implementing best practices from dental professional and dental education organizations.

 To protect the health and safety of the school community, compliance with the following is required by everyone:

-- Cloth face coverings or level 1 masks will be worn at all times in public spaces on campus by students, employees, and patients when they are not engaged in direct patient care.
-Public spaces include: hallways, classrooms, elevators, restrooms, and other common spaces.
+- Cloth face coverings or level 1 masks will be worn at all times in public spaces on campus by students, employees, and patients when they are not engaged in direct patient care or eating.
+Public spaces include hallways, classrooms, elevators, restrooms, and other common spaces.
 Masks may be removed in private offices and workspaces when a person is alone.
-IU will be providing two cloth face coverings to all faculty, staff, and students before the Fall 2020 semester begins.
-These face coverings will be mailed to everyone’s home address.
-Prior to receiving these masks, you may use your own mask or a level 1 mask will be provided at the dental school.
+IU mailed two cloth face coverings to the home addresses of all faculty, staff, and students.
+You may also wear a mask that meets CDC guidelines or a level 1 mask can be provided at the dental school.
+Level 1 masks are required in all preclinical labs.

-- N95 masks are required for all clinical faculty, students, and staff during direct patient care activities that may produce aerosols.
-All clinical personnel will be fit tested to ensure proper fit of N95 masks and understanding of its proper use, as part of the IUSD’s respiratory protection program.
+- N95 masks are required for all clinical faculty, students, and staff during direct patient care activities that produce aerosols.
+All clinical personnel are fit tested to ensure proper fit of N95 masks and understanding of its proper use, as part of the IUSD’s respiratory protection program.

 - Practice physical distancing at all times.
 Physical distancing measures include: